Tiffany Géroudet: Biography

 Géroudet was born in Sion, Switzerland, in a family of three children.
 She practiced ski, swimming, and mountain hiking with her siblings before taking on fencing with her brother.

-She won her first major medal with a gold at the 2006 Junior World Championships in Taebaek City.
-On the same year, she won her first national championship, which she went on winning seven times in a row.
+She won her first major medal, a gold, at the 2006 Junior World Championships in Taebaek City.
+In the same year, she won her first national championship, which she would win seven consecutive seasons.
 She was a member of the Switzerland women's épée team that earned a bronze medal in the 2009 European Championships in Plovdiv.

-In 2011, she won the European Championships in Sheffield, beating along the way favourites Laura Flessel, Nathalie Moellhausen, and Britta Heidemann.
-She became the first and as to 2013 only Swiss female European fencing champion.
-She qualified for the 2012 Summer Olympics in London, but was beaten in the table of 16 by Sun Yujie, who later took the bronze medal.
+In 2011, she won the European Championships in Sheffield, beating the favourites Laura Flessel, Nathalie Moellhausen, and Britta Heidemann.
+She became the first and as of 2013 only Swiss female European fencing champion.
+She qualified for the 2012 Summer Olympics in London, but was beaten in the table of 16 by eventual bronze medal winner Sun Yujie.

-In the 2013–14 season she won her first World Cup gold medal in Doha.
+In the 2013–14 seasonat Dona she won her first World Cup gold medal.